 GoPro Key Specs:

 Video quality: Up to 1080p at 30 fps

 Battery Life: Over 1 hour

 Special Features?
 Has an option to record date & timestamp on video

 The Fire Cam Wifi model introduces a new element to their product line of firefighter helmet cams: the ability to wirelessly share video and photos with your cell phone.
-This model comes with a 16gb micro SDHC card although you could of course upgrade to a larger card for increased memory storage.
+This model comes with a 32gb micro SDHC class 10 card although you could of course upgrade to a larger card for increased memory storage.
 This premium model also has better low-light recording than the smaller versions.
 Like the other Fire Cam models it is tested up to 900 degrees for short periods of time and quite durable.
 Comes with a USB cable to connect to your computer.
 Note that the Wifi feature is most useful when reviewing footage after the fact, not as a live view during an active situation because the range of Wifi is not very far.